-- Central Texas-Fort Hood Chapter, AUSA membership with WSCT Executive Director serving on the Chapter's Executive Committee, and the WSCT Workforce Center Director serving on the Board of Governors. - As a sponsor for BLORA's Nature in Lights event, WSCT attends the annual kick-off event. - Legislative Day is a Greater Killeen Chamber of Commerce annual event.
+- Central Texas-Fort Hood Chapter, AUSA membership with WSCT Executive Director serving on the Board of Governors, and the WSCT Military Transition Liaison serving on the Chapter's Executive Committee. - Hiring Red, White, and You Career Fair partnered with Fort Hood's Transition Assistance Program that hosted over 160 employers and 1,000 job seekers in 2022. - As a sponsor for BLORA's Nature in Lights event, WSCT attends the annual kick-off event. - Legislative Day is a Greater Killeen Chamber of Commerce annual event.
 The day is designed to expose state legislators to Fort Hood's extensive contribution to Texas.